schneipp/sessionizer/README.md

 Follow the on-screen instructions to create, list, and switch between tmux sessions.
 It’s as easy as 1-2-3! 💯

 🎯 Why Sessionizer?
-I built Sessionizer to bring a touch of positivity and efficiency to everyday workflows.
-I am very bad ad bash scripting, so hacking in the primeagens sessionizer script around wasn't ideal.
-No more messy scripts—just a clean, simple, and super motivating tool to help you conquer your tasks.
-Embrace the joy of organized sessions and let your productivity soar!
+Because my bash scripting skills are... let's just say "endearingly tragic."
+I tried duct-taping Primeagen’s sessionizer into my setup, but after enough rage quits and existential questions, I decided to build my own.
+Enter Sessionizer: the tool that’s here to sprinkle some joy and fake-it-‘til-you-make-it productivity into your daily chaos.
+It’s clean, simple, and won’t make you cry in your terminal (probably).
+So go ahead—organize your sessions, pretend you’ve got it all together, and let productivity accidentally happen.

 🤗 Contributing
 Contributions are welcome and celebrated!
 If you have ideas, improvements, or bug fixes, please open an issue or submit a pull request.
 Let's collaborate and make Sessionizer even more amazing together! 🌟